isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 If you have an EU Digital COVID Certificate (EU DCC) issued by any VTL country/region showing the final dose in the series (i.e. “1/1” or “2/2”), you will fulfill the vaccination requirement under the VTL.
 Short-term visitors and long-term pass holders may proceed to apply for a <a href="https://go.gov.sg/vtl-portal" target="_blank">Vaccinated Travel Pass (VTP) here</a> and upload the QR code found on their EU DCC of vaccination on the VTP application portal.

-If you have an NHS COVID Pass of vaccination or a Singapore-issued vaccination certificate, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.
+If you have an NHS COVID Pass of vaccination, a Northern Ireland COVID certificate, or a Singapore-issued vaccination certificate, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

 The date of your vaccine dose should be at least 14 days before the date of your intended arrival into Singapore.
 We regret to inform you that we are unable to consider your appeal if it does not fulfill these criteria.